prikhi/pencil/README.md

 xulrunner Outputs/Linux/application.ini || firefox --app Outputs/Linux/application.ini --no-remote
 ```

 A `Pencil-*-linux-pkg.tar.gz` package will also be created.
-This contains the
+This contains
+Pencil nested within the directory structure that most Linux distributions
-proper directory structure along with a binary, desktop entry & mimetype
+expect(under `/usr/share` and `/usr/bin`) along with an executable, a desktop
-information and can be used for creating distribution-specific packages.
+entry & mimetype information.
+This can be used for creating
+distribution-specific packages.

 ### Windows